This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 Q1: What is the easiest way to estimate profit in advance?

-Using the risk-to-reward ratio is one of the simplest ways to evaluate whether a decision is profitable before taking action.
+Using the risk-to-reward ratio is one of the simplest ways to evaluate whether a decision is likely to be profitable before you take action.

 Q2: Is this method suitable for beginners?

-Yes, it requires only basic math and can be applied immediately in real-life situations.
+Yes — it only requires basic math and can be applied immediately to real-life decisions, whether in trading, business, or everyday spending.

 Q3: What ratio is considered good?

-A ratio of 1:2 or higher is generally considered effective for long-term success.
+A ratio of 1:2 or higher is generally considered effective for long-term success, with 1:3 being ideal for most traders and investors.

 Q4: Can this be applied outside trading?

 Absolutely.
-It works in business, freelancing, investing, and everyday financial decisions.
+It works well in business planning, freelancing, investing, and everyday financial decisions like purchases or course investments.

 Q5: Why do people still lose money?